kubeshop/testkube-docs/docs/openapi/overview.md

 the Testkube CLI for most of its commands.

 By default this API does not require any authentication for any of its operations - so be careful in giving access.
-Adding CLI-compatible OAUth Authentication to the Agent API is described in [this document](../articles/oauth-cli.md).

 ## Control Plane API